 To measure the wind speed, set a timer for 1 minute and count how many times the cups spin around in that minute.
 (That’s where the different colored cup really comes in handy!)

-We have been having fun using our wind meter to compare the wind speeds each day this week.
+We have been having fun using our wind meter to compare the wind speeds each day this week for our weather unit.